ceruulean/zdog-scope/public/doc_api.md

 ---

 ## Zdogger.Scene

+`Zdogger.Scene(ztree: ZTree, options: {})`

 Wrapper used for the modeling UI.
-Binds events and handles click/hit detection of shapes
+Binds events and handles click/hit detection of shapes.
+Requires a Zdogger tree to be instantiated.

-`Zdogger.Scene(ztree: ZTree, options: {})`

 ```
 import Zdogger from './zdogger/index.js'